Skip to content

 The llama.createGrammarForJsonSchema(...) creates a LlamaJsonSchemaGrammar from a GBNF grammar generated a based on the JSON schema you provide.

-It only supports a small subset of the JSON schema spec, but it's enough to generate useful JSON objects using a text generation model.
+It only supports a subset of the JSON schema spec, but it's enough to generate useful JSON objects using a text generation model.

 To see what subset of the JSON schema spec is supported, see the GbnfJsonSchema type and follow its sub-types.